sunnybhandal/Analyzing-Banking-Behavior/README.md

-# mini-project-III
+# Mini-Project-III

 ### Topics
-This mini project is dedicated to following topics:
+This project is dedicated to the following topics:
 - Data Wrangling
 - Data Visualization
 - Data Preparation and Feature Engineering